* 9/7 - 12

 From Dog Mountain, we’ll shuttle across the river to the slopes of Mt.
 Hood, where we’ll spend our final two overnights at the grand, historic Timberline Lodge.
 We’ve planned our spring Columbia Gorge hikes relatively early in the season with an ulterior motive in mind.
 Both the Gorge, and particularly the Hamilton Mountain and Dog Mountain trails, and the Mt.
 Hood area well may offer the most spectacular wildflower displays that we experience throughout our entire program.
 On Day 5, we’ll climb to the summit of Tom, Dick & Harry Mountain in the shadow of Hood’s southwestern flank through an unbelievable rhododendron forest in full bloom (7 miles).

-Following our final evening at Timberline, we’ll visit beautiful Tamanawas Falls, named by Native American inhabitants of the region who regarded this 100-foot curtain as a “friendly guardian spirit” protecting Hood’s eastern flank (5 miles).
+Following our final evening at Timberline on Day 6, we’ll visit beautiful Tamanawas Falls, named by Native American inhabitants of the region who regarded this 100-foot curtain as a “friendly guardian spirit” protecting Hood’s eastern flank (5 miles).
 Following lunch in Hood River, we’ll return to Portland where our Columbia River Gorge Hiking Tour concludes.

 |Day 1||Group assembles in Portland; Beacon Rock State Park—hike Hamilton Mountain||8 miles|